Renaissance Technologies LLC Invests $759,000 in Triple-S Management Co. (NYSE:GTS)

-Renaissance Technologies LLC bought a new position in Triple-S Management Co.
+Renaissance Technologies LLC purchased a new position in shares of Triple-S Management Co.
 (NYSE:GTS) during the second quarter, Holdings Channel reports.
-The firm bought 34,100 shares of the company’s stock, valued at approximately $759,000.
+The firm purchased 34,100 shares of the company’s stock, valued at approximately $759,000.

-Several other institutional investors and hedge funds also recently modified their holdings of the company.
-Virginia Retirement Systems ET AL boosted its stake in shares of Triple-S Management by 2.8% in the second quarter.
-Virginia Retirement Systems ET AL now owns 36,868 shares of the company’s stock worth $821,000 after buying an additional 1,000 shares during the last quarter.
-Geode Capital Management LLC raised its holdings in shares of Triple-S Management by 6.2% during the second quarter.
-Geode Capital Management LLC now owns 397,529 shares of the company’s stock valued at $8,852,000 after acquiring an additional 23,203 shares during the last quarter.
-FMR LLC raised its holdings in shares of Triple-S Management by 1.0% during the second quarter.
-FMR LLC now owns 2,124,055 shares of the company’s stock valued at $47,302,000 after acquiring an additional 20,473 shares during the last quarter.
-The Manufacturers Life Insurance Company raised its holdings in shares of Triple-S Management by 6.9% during the second quarter.
-The Manufacturers Life Insurance Company now owns 13,041 shares of the company’s stock valued at $290,000 after acquiring an additional 840 shares during the last quarter.
-Finally, Grantham Mayo Van Otterloo & Co.
-LLC raised its holdings in shares of Triple-S Management by 10.9% during the second quarter.
-Grantham Mayo Van Otterloo & Co.
-LLC now owns 32,514 shares of the company’s stock valued at $724,000 after acquiring an additional 3,200 shares during the last quarter.
-Hedge funds and other institutional investors own 82.38% of the company’s stock.
+Several other institutional investors have also recently made changes to their positions in GTS.
+Ameriprise Financial Inc. raised its holdings in shares of Triple-S Management by 44.2% during the first quarter.
+Ameriprise Financial Inc. now owns 443,895 shares of the company’s stock valued at $11,555,000 after acquiring an additional 135,969 shares during the last quarter.
+Los Angeles Capital Management LLC acquired a new stake in shares of Triple-S Management in the second quarter valued at approximately $1,534,000.
+PNC Financial Services Group Inc. acquired a new stake in shares of Triple-S Management in the second quarter valued at approximately $711,000.
+Geode Capital Management LLC increased its holdings in shares of Triple-S Management by 6.2% in the second quarter.
+Geode Capital Management LLC now owns 397,529 shares of the company’s stock valued at $8,852,000 after purchasing an additional 23,203 shares during the last quarter.
+Finally, FMR LLC increased its holdings in shares of Triple-S Management by 1.0% in the second quarter.
+FMR LLC now owns 2,124,055 shares of the company’s stock valued at $47,302,000 after purchasing an additional 20,473 shares during the last quarter.
+82.38% of the stock is owned by institutional investors and hedge funds.

 Triple-S Management Corp. is a holding company, which engages in the provision of health insurance services.
 It operates through the following business segments: Managed Care; Life Insurance; Property and Casualty Insurance; and Other.
 The Managed Care segment sells managed care products to commercial, Medicare, and Medicaid market sectors.